Continuing Education Activity

 Nursing, Allied Health, and Interprofessional Team Interventions

-The following are a list of commonly recommended and implemented nursing care interventions for central lines.Education, Training, and Staffing
+The following is a list of commonly recommended and implemented nursing care interventions for central lines.Education, Training, and Staffing

 All healthcare professionals working in a setting with indwelling CVCs should receive annual training on central line care.
 Updates regarding indications for the placement of CVCs, maintenance of CVCs, and infection control measures should be included.

 Facilities may institute a CVC care team.
-Having a dedicated team of personnel who demonstrate competence in maintaining central lines has been shown to decrease CLABSI.
+Having a dedicated team of personnel who demonstrate competence in maintaining central lines has been shown to decrease central line-associated bloodstream infection (CLABSI).
 Additionally, ensuring adequate staffing in intensive care units (ICUs), decreasing the number of float nurses in the ICUs, and maintaining a low patient-to-nurse ratio reduces the incidence of catheter-related bloodstream infections.

 Before the insertion of the central line, some traditional texts advocate bathing the patient from chin to ankle using chlorhexidine wash.
 This should be followed by preparing the skin for catheter placement by cleansing the insertion site thoroughly with chlorhexidine gluconate.
 Allow the area to dry fully before the provider proceeds with catheter insertion.